okdistribute/peerfs/README.md

 #### TODO

-- [ ] Move all of the functions over from hyperdrive to the top constructor instance. (e.g., readdir, stat)
+- [ ] Move all of the functions over from hyperdrive to the top constructor instance (e.g. stat)
 - [ ] Improve performance and stability of index writes by using something other than JSON.
 - [ ] Allow resolveFork function to get access to the stat object of the file on that write so that it can make a more intelligent display or make better decisions about the fork
 - [ ] Allow forks to be unresolved cc @substack